jasontoups-dfinity/react-component-library/memory-bank/activeContext.md

-# Active Context: React Playground
+# Active Context: React Component Library

-This document captures the current state, recent changes, and active development focus of the React Playground template.
+This document captures the current state, recent changes, and active development focus of the React Component Library template.

 ## Current Focus